-After going through the initial 8 entrepreneurship modules the participants will have their own practical step by step plan and the beginning of a business model canvas.
+After going through the initial 9 entrepreneurship modules the participants will have their own practical step by step plan and the beginning of a business model canvas.
 We call this their "Next Best Steps".

-During the following months the participants should be supervised and coached on their next best steps, and receive additional training in finalising their business model canvas, which is described in module 9 and in financial management and branding (modules 10 and 11).
+During the following months the participants should be supervised and coached on their next best steps, and receive additional training in finalising their business model canvas, which is described in chapter 9 and in financial management and branding.